NirantK/awesome-project-ideas/README.md

 - Datasets: [FMA](https://github.com/mdeff/fma) or [GTZAN on Keras](https://github.com/Hguimaraes/gtzan.keras)
 - Get started with [Librosa](https://librosa.github.io/librosa/index.html) for feature extraction

+Recommendations
+---

+**Booktique**
+- Generates recommendations of books on the basis of your past ratings, and many other parameters.

 ## FAQ
 **Can I use the ideas here for my thesis?**
 Yeah, totally.
 I'd love to know how it went.